jp1884/techvolution-vegas-baby/Techvolution II - Building The Life Star/70 - Mixed Martial Politics.md

 We either tap and learn, or we become antagonist citing a rule book history wont care about anymore than life cares about all the lifeforms gone extinct before we showed up...

+Techvolution is about expanding the people's toolbox by letting them use whatever tool best solves their problem.
+We should demand our politics uses whatever playbook needed to get us there.

+## How to make red/blue agree

+Lifestar, use a common sense.
+Senses....

+## Techvolution in Your Corner2

+And this return us to ordering anything on the frontline.
+You're not playing red / blue ideological martial arts.
+You have a problem.
+If you vote for a person to represent your interests, they should not every say, "it's not my fault "red/blue" isn't following the rules".

+Of course they aren't!
+Their from a different sport with different rule books.
+The skill is to mix them.

+How, that's not your problem.
+An elected representative didn't get your vote, they got your order.
+Whether it being hungry at lunch, rising small business expenses, or incompentent bosses giving themselves raises paid for by unpaid overtime.

+Either the representative brings back an object to solve that problem, or can point to someone who has, or they don't.
+Blaming the other side for breaking the rules makes no more sense then a waitress blaming the supply truck for a raw hamburger, or a wrestler saying a kickboxer cheated during an MMA fight.

+Political ideologies are tool kits.
+Ways of potentially solving a problems.
+Ours are so old they're based on turning mud roads, paper libraries, horse and carriage into a better civlilzatin.
+Regardless, your on the frontline, you need tools to solve problems.

+It's the politicans job to work with other species.
+Iron sharpens iron.
+Debate, argue, back stab, whatever.
+Yet, like in a kitchen or a martial arts fight, the only thing that matters is the result.

 ## Left over

 We have to learn to  there is out there,